 Your quest to find a tent only Moab Campground can stop.
 Base all of your adventures and exploring in Arches & Canyonlands National Parks from Moab's best, Up the Creek Campground.

-Just two blocks from Main Street, Up The Creek is a cozy, urban campground - an oasis of peace and relaxation in the heart of of Moab.
-Our 18 site, tent-only, park & walk to your site campground is nestled within a grove of large shade trees next to a cooling perennial stream.
+Just two blocks from Main Street, Up The Creek is a cozy, urban campground - an oasis of peace and relaxation in the heart of Moab.
+Our 15 site, tent-only, park & walk to your site campground is nestled within a grove of large shade trees next to a cooling perennial stream.

 We are located off the beaten path, yet a just a short walk to Moab's many restaurants and shops.
 Our close proximity to Arches and Canyonlands National Parks as well as the World Famous Slick Rock Bike Trail gives you easy access to any adventure you choose!